captbaritone/webamp/README.md

 - Drag in local sound or skin files or load them via the "eject" button
 - "Shade" mini-mode

+## Compiling

+You don't need to compile the code, because this is Javascript.
+You only need to run the index.html file with a normal web browser, and you're good to go.

 ## Reference

 - [skinspecs.pdf](http://members.xoom.it/skinart/tutorial/skinspecs..pdf)